 Each year SSTIKS hold both a silent and live auction.
 This event features cool items donated by supports near and far.
 The proceeds from the auction help defray the cost of SSTIKS and keep our event entrance price low.

-Our generous supporters (check out the “supporters” section of the website) donated many other items and services for SSTIKS 2017.
-Thank
+Our generous supporters (check out the “supporters” section of the website) donated many other items and services for SSTIKS.
+Thank you one and all!

 The auction typically features kayak and SUP rentals for various locations in British Columbia and the Pacific Northwest, paddler-friendly clothing and gear, Greenland-style specific books and instructional videos, navigation aids, and lots more irresistible stuff.
 There are items to fit every budget.

 We are always looking for auction items.
-Let us know if you have something to donate at SSTIKS 2018.
+Let us know if you have something to donate at SSTIKS.
 New items and services are welcome!